 If you are already living in Italy, it’s common to apply directly to schools.
 You can also find job postings on websites like Indeed and the TEFL.com job board.
 Typically, it slows down during the summer months significantly so keep this in mind when you’re applying for jobs.

-SITE Program – The SITE (Study Intercultural Training Experience) Program is an internship opportunity for American English-speaking teaching assistants in schools of Lombardy, Italy.
+The SITE (Study Intercultural Training Experience) Program is an internship opportunity for American English-speaking teaching assistants in schools in Lombardy, Italy.

 You can expect an average monthly salary for teaching English in Italy of €1000-1200 euros a month.
 If you are doing any freelancing type of work, the hourly wage is about 12-15 euros or double in university cities, especially with IELTS.

-An apartment is anywhere in the €500 monthly range.
+Depending on where you are in Italy, an apartment could cost you anywhere in the €500 monthly range.
 Alternatively, you can share living space and only pay €200-250 a month.
 Schools can also assist with your living arrangements.